Best probiotics in the UK reviewed - tried and tested 2025

 Money-back guarantee

-This kind of full-refund guarantee is not common among probiotics.
+This kind of full-refund guarantee is not common among probiotics and makes it potentially something worth trying to see if it helps you.

 Dosing